Beam me up Spotty!

 PART THREE of Astral Conversations—an unusual series of investigations into the occult with a humorous twist.

 BOMBAST: "You're looking a bit peaky.
-Are you overdoing the crystal elixir or have you flipped back to Breatharianism again?"
+Are you overdoing the crystal infused elixir water or have you flipped back to Breatharianism again?"

 FLITTERFLOP: "Neither.
 I've been trying to activate my fifth dimensional DNA in time for the ascension in June 2017."